 Who doesn’t want cheaper flights?!
-Airfare is often the biggest expense of a trip, and probably the number one reason why so many people simply can’t afford going for wonderful trips.
+Airfare is often the biggest expense of a trip, and probably the number one reason why so many people simply can’t afford to go on wonderful trips.

 It will always feel too expensive, but there are still some hacks you can use to find the cheapest flights possible, and sometimes come across really good deals that make a trip possible!